jeff4444/object_detection_on_fpga/main/yolov/utils/flask_rest_api/README.md

 ]
 ```

-An example Python script, `example_request.py`, is included to demonstrate how to perform inference using the popular [requests](https://requests.readthedocs.io/en/latest/) library.
-This script offers a straightforward method for interacting with the running API programmatically.
+An example Python script (`example_request.py`) demonstrating how to send requests using the popular [requests](https://requests.readthedocs.io/en/latest/) library is also included in this directory.

-## 🤝 Contribute
+## 🤝 Contributing

-Contributions to enhance this Flask API example are highly encouraged!
-Whether you're interested in adding support for different YOLO models, improving error handling, or implementing new features, please feel free to fork the repository, apply your changes, and submit a pull request.
-For more comprehensive contribution guidelines, please refer to the main [Ultralytics YOLOv5 repository](https://github.com/ultralytics/yolov5) and the general [Ultralytics documentation](https://docs.ultralytics.com/).
+Contributions to enhance this example or add support for other Ultralytics models are welcome!
+Please see the main Ultralytics [CONTRIBUTING](https://docs.ultralytics.com/help/contributing/) guide for more information on how to get involved.